A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Pruning Criteria

+where $a$ is a threshold.
+Some criteria combine weight magnitude with activation magnitude.
+For example, the score for a weight $w_{ij}$ in Wanda \cite{sun2024simple} is defined by:

+In addition to weight and activation, magnitude-based pruning can be applied to other values (\cite{yu2022width,dery2024everybody}).
+For example, \citet{dery2024everybody} propose to prune LLMs by selecting modules with the highest magnitude of module relevance until the pruning constraint is met.

-Magnitude-based criteria can be applied for either unstructured (\cite{han2015learning,frankle2019lottery,see2016compression,nrang2017exploring,guo2016dynamic,tung2018clipq}) or structured pruning (\cite{li2017pruning,dai2019nest,chen2022coarsening}).
-For example, \citet{li2017pruning} score the filters by calculating the sum of their absolute magnitude of weights.
-In addition, magnitude-based criteria can be combined with global/local, one-shot/iterative schedules.
+Magnitude-based criteria can be applied to either unstructured (\cite{frankle2019lottery,see2016compression,sun2024simple}) or structured pruning (\cite{li2017pruning,dai2019nest,dery2024everybody}).
+For example, \citet{li2017pruning} score the filters by calculating the sum of the absolute magnitude of their weights.
+In addition, magnitude-based criteria can be combined with global/local and one-shot/iterative schedules.
 For example, the works in \cite{rosenfeld2021predictability} and \cite{lee2021layeradaptive} propose magnitude-based iterative global pruning methods. \citet{lubana2021gradient} argue that magnitude-based pruning results in faster model convergence than magnitude-agnostic methods.